-Ms Harvey had two cosmetic procedures, breast enhancement and a abdominoplasty (tummy tuck) during the surgery.
+Ms Harvey had two cosmetic procedures, breast enhancement and an abdominoplasty (tummy tuck) during the surgery.

 It is suggested that the appropriate anticoagulant drugs were not prescribed.
 Ms Harvey sadly died following a blood clot two and half weeks after surgery.

-The coroner noted that Ms Harvey had a family history of DVT and that there was potentially an increased risk of blood clots after abdominoplasty surgery.
+The coroner noted that Ms Harvey had a family history of DVT and that there was a potentially increased risk of blood clots after abdominoplasty surgery.

 A formal inquest is to be arranged.

 The case raises some general practice points which are worth considering for both practitioner and patient.
 Such points are generic, and each case is fact-specific.
 The following isn’t a comment on the above case which is ongoing.

 In general, before conducting a procedure, practitioners should refer to a patient’s medical history and to try and establish exactly why they want the treatment.

 Since most cosmetic surgery is carried out in private establishments, there is no legal requirement for medical records to be considered.